-Border and Transportation Security
+MHS 7005 Border and Transportation Security

 This course will examine Homeland Security as it applies to border protection and security of critical infrastructures.
 Students will examine the prevention of and response to terrorist attacks within the context of border and transportation security.
 Issues will be examined from a pro-active, problem-solving perspective.
-Prerequisites: DIS 095

-Topics in Intelligence
+MHS 7006 Topics in Intelligence

 This course will investigate current topics relating to intelligence activities in the context of Homeland Security.
 The course will also address constitutional, statutory, regulatory, and public policy issues relating to intelligence activities, including both authorizations and limitations.
-Prerequisites: DIS 095 analytical skills while learning techniques for manipulating charts created with mass data.
-Emphasis will be placed on learning the analysis tools and how they can be used to examine chart focus and to find commonalities within and between charts.
-Students learn more about attributes and will be introduced to analysis attributes and how they can be used for analysis.
-Prerequisites: DIS 095

-Strategic Planning in Homeland Security
+MHS 7007 3 credits Strategic Planning in Homeland Security